-Prince George’s County State’s Attorney Aisha Braveboy said she inherited the case from the previous state’s attorney.
-Her office determined the case had merit, and decided to prosecute, but with the reduced charges of second-degree assault and disorderly conduct rather than attempted murder.
-Sneed was offered a tempting plea deal: no jail time if he’d admit guilt to these lesser charges.
+According to Prince George’s County State’s Attorney Aisha Braveboy, who said she inherited the case, her office “determined the case had merit,” and decided to prosecute, but with the reduced charges of second-degree assault and disorderly conduct rather than attempted murder.
+Sneed was offered a tempting deal: He’d get no jail time if he pleaded guilty to these lesser charges.

-Sneed and his mother eventually got help from the activist group Life After Release, which in turn involved Black Lives Matter DC to assist in retaining a new legal defense team.
+Sneed and his mother eventually got an assist from local group Life After Release, which in turn involved Black Lives Matter DC to retain new defense attorneys.

-“We were able to get a Black Lives Matter support fund for Kevin’s defense and get him away from public defenders who didn’t have his best interest,” Black Lives Matter Core Organizer Nee Nee Taylor said to NBC.
+“We were able to get a Black Lives Matter support fund for Kevin’s defense and get him away from public defenders who didn’t have his best interest,” Black Lives Matter Core Organizer Nee Nee Taylor said.

-After a two-day trial, a jury found Sneed not guilty on all charges Wednesday, a victory that Kevin Sneed does not take lightly.
+After a two-day trial, a jury found Sneed not guilty on all charges Wednesday.

-“If you did not do anything wrong, fight for your life,” Mr. Sneed declared.
+“If you did not do anything wrong, fight for your life,” he declared.

-Following initial reports, one of Mr. Sneed’s lawyers, Brandon Burrell, contacted The Root to dispute claims quoted by Prince George’s County State’s Attorney Aisha Braveboy to NBC Washington 4.
-Burrell also gave additional information proving the corruption of the case itself, as a gun was planted by police in attempt to further frame Mr. Sneed.
+Correction: May 5, 2019, 1:37 p.m.
+ET: Following initial reports, one of Mr. Sneed’s lawyers, Brandon Burrell, contacted The Root to dispute claims quoted by Prince George’s County State’s Attorney Aisha Braveboy to NBC Washington 4.
+Burrell also gave additional information proving the corruption of the case itself, as a gun was planted by police in an attempt to further frame Mr. Sneed.
 Burrell clarifies:

 It is inaccurate that the prosecutor “reduced” any of the charges.
 The grand jury didn’t find probable cause of attempted first degree murder, so after the indictment his charges were first degree assault, second degree assault, resisting arrest, disorderly conduct, gun charges, and various traffic citations.
 The appearance of a gun a week after his arrest, and after he was searched was incredibly suspicious.
 The gun was also found in the backseat of the cruiser, but Sneed was placed in front seat of cruiser.
 The prosecutor had no choice but to dismiss the charges related to the gun the first day of trial, because of the indicia that it was planted by the police.
 When trial began Sneed was then tried on first degree assault, second degree assault, resisting arrest, and disorderly conduct.
 It was clear during the testimony of the initial officer that Sneed was racially profiled.
 One of the reasons for the stop was because of a robbery the night before in that location, but there was absolutely no correlation to that and Mr. Sneed.
 The officer wasn’t even involved in the robbery investigation.